 I pray that we learn our much needed lessons and impart our decisions in the future with wisdom and grace and above all , I hope we pay heed to and respect our irrefutable bond with nature and realize our place in the grand scheme of things.
 We have a responsibility towards the planet that we must adhere to with immediate effect.

-I will write to you once again at the close of the year, with better prospects and good news, this I sincerely hope.
+I will continue to write this letter to you once again after a year, with better prospects and good news; This I sincerely hope.

 Until then, I bid you Adieu and Bella Ciao!
 (We had this crazy show called ‘Money Heist’ and it was freaking awesome!)